 If you start accepting the smallest parts about yourself, it’ll all start to add up over time and make a huge difference.
 Once you accept something about yourself the more it won’t phase you when someone tries to you it against you.

 I have experienced my whole life with people telling me I’m stuck up because I don’t talk a lot or this or that which eventually made me think being quiet was a bad thing.
 To get to the point here is that I accepted that I’m quiet, always have been and probably always will be.
 My dad is quiet and he got that from my grandpa so it’s not really surprising that I acquired that trait.
 But because I accepted that this is part of who I am I started to see all the good things that come from it and if someone doesn’t like me for that well that’s just their problem, I guess.
 It no longer makes me feel insecure that people don’t like me just because of that.
 Is it frustrating?
 Absolutely.
 But it’s who I am and I think it’s a great quality.

 Not Everyone is Going To Agree With You And That’s Okay

 Not every single person on this planet is going to like and agree with every single thing about you.
 And that’s okay!
 Yeah, I mean if you want certain people to like you and they don’t that isn’t a fun thing, but if they don’t like you….do you really want them in your life?
 I know I’ve had friends that would say they like me and then talk about me behind my back or kick me out of friend groups and I remember sitting at home crying because I wanted these people to like me so badly but if this is how they treated me, why’d I want them to begin with?

-The people that are meant for you won’t agree with 100% every single thing you do because that’s not realistic.
+The people that are meant for you aren’t going to agree with every single thing you do because that’s not realistic.
 But they will love you for you and not talk about you behind your back.
 And those are the people you want in your life.